3 Best Places to Fly a Kite in the East Bay - 510 Families

 Local Shopping Options here and here and here.

-Bonus: For overachieving parents, or those of us looking to add in some sneaky learning: This is a great resource from PBSKids all about wind.
+Bonus: For overachieving parents or those of us looking to sneak in some learning, this is a great resource from PBSKids all about wind.

-The great thing about kite flying is that it’s outside and social distancing is built into the activity.
-So when your stir-crazy kids tell you for the 947 millionth time that they’re bored, you can tell them to go fly a kite!
+The great thing about kite flying is that it’s outside and screen-free in every way.
+So when your stir-crazy kids tell you for the 947 millionth time that they’re bored, you can tell them to “go fly a kite!”

 Get the {510} Families weekend planner in your inbox.
 It's free!